Looking for cheap international flights?

 Yes, really: that's 4,480 flight options you can compare now!

-By adding this degree of flexibility to your plans, you increase your chance of finding that bargain airfare by almost 500 times!
+By adding this degree of flexibility to your plans, you increase your chance of finding that bargain airfare for your international trip by close to 500 times!

 Now, this is usually the point in the conversation where most people say something like:

 “Nate, that sounds like a LOT of work.
 And I have a full-time job and a life, unlike you dude.
-How the heck am I going to run all those searches for all those possibilities?”
+How the heck am I going to run all those searches for all those possible flights?”

 Never worry, my friend, it’s MUCH easier than you think.

-Just follow my simple 3 step process to finding cheap international flights:
+Just follow my simple 3 step process to finding the cheapest international flights:

 If you tried to run 4,480 searches for each of the potential combinations in Example 3, you’re probably end up going mad from frustration and boredom.

 Thankfully, you don’t have to!